Frederic Chopin was a Polish French composer and pianist from the Romantic Era.

 Chopin wasn’t a well man, in addition to tuberculosis he had epilepsy which caused him to have vivid dreams of dead relatives and ‘damned creatures’ inside his piano.

-He died at the early age of 39 probably from Tuberculosis.
+It is likely that tuberculosis took his life at the early age of thirty-nine.
 In the final moments before his death, Chopin asked a young countess to sing the national anthem of Poland.
 As she sung the last note he took his last breath.
 He is buried near his composer friend Cerubini, at a cemetery in Paris.
 Mozart’s Requiem was performed at his funeral.

-Why not take a look at one of the 135 arrangements we have on our site: http://www.music-scores.com/chopin/composer.php
+Why not have a browse on music-scores.com and take a look at one of the 135 pieces of Chopin Sheet Music.

-- Chopin composed the Minute Waltz – well not far off, its 138 bars and takes between 60 and 90 seconds to play, hence the nickname!
+- Chopin’s Minute Waltz – well not far off, with its 138 bars, taking between 60 and 90 seconds to play, hence the nickname!